DougTidwell/100-days-of-code/README.md

 <img height="300" alt="Masterpiece of code" src="public/images/code_masterpiece.jpg" width="300"/>

+## Day 8: May 15, 2023

+Working on a new demo that uses GitOps with GitHub, ArgoCD, and Harness.
+Have lots of notes for what I'd like the code to do, but not ready to put those out here yet.

+Can't get `coredns` to work...installed it with `brew`, but it doesn't start.
+I can run it as a non-root user from the command line, but I can't start it with `brew services start coredns`.
+Can't find this problem described anywhere, I'll just run it locally in my own account instead of as a service.

+Lots of pieces to set up, will package this as a container image once everything is working.
+The hope, obviously, is to use this to land a job.
+But I'll build more skills either way.

+## Day 7: May 14, 2023 (Mother's Day)

+**_Called my Mom._** For the record, both her card and her gift arrived on time.
+A personal best.

+And starting to see the end of the [freeCodeCamp course](https://www.freecodecamp.org/learn/2022/responsive-web-design), worked on that for a couple of hours.

 ## Day 6: May 13, 2023

 Was going to work on other stuff, but really got into